yocalebo/zbuff/README.md

 Future work
 - Add the ability to choose between TCP/UDP
-- Add the ability to use ESP/IPSEC to encrypt IP payload -(this gives benefit of not having to pipe to SSH etc.)
+- Add the ability to use ESP/IPSEC to encrypt IP payload
-  -(also offload crypto functions to Intel QAT cards.)
+- Add the ability to offload crypto functions to Intel QAT cards or equivalent hardware